Your Next Customer Doesn't Have a Pulse

 Despite these early building blocks, infrastructure for truly autonomous finance doesn't exist:

-Programmable Payments: AI could save millions by optimizing resources in real time: switching cloud providers for better prices, scaling compute during traffic spikes, purchasing API calls only when needed.
-Current payment systems charge fees that exceed transaction value for small purchases and can't handle thousands of transactions per hour.
-Companies need rails that operate at machine speed and scale.
+• Payment Infrastructure: AI could save millions by optimizing resources in real time: switching cloud providers for better prices, scaling compute during traffic spikes, purchasing API calls only when needed.
+But traditional payment rails have fee structures that make micropayments uneconomical and settlement times that prevent real-time optimization.
+Companies need infrastructure that handles any transaction size cost-effectively with instant settlement at machine scale.

 The financial system is about to gain a billion new customers.
 They won't be human.
 The companies building infrastructure for them will own the next era of finance.